Graduate Training in Neuroscience

 Most applicants select a program based on research or faculty interests, but there may be other factors that influence your choice.
 Our comparison of the two neuroscience PhD programs clarifies some of the differences between them and may help you decide.

 During our application period for the 2020-2021 academic year, which opens each September and closes in December, you can submit an online application.
-Although we prefer you apply using this portal, we also review applications submitted through Sackler Institute of Graduate Biomedical Sciences.
+Although we prefer you apply using this portal, we also review applications submitted through Vilcek Institute of Graduate Biomedical Sciences.

 Our core curriculum provides doctoral candidates with comprehensive training in the major areas of neuroscience.
 Based on your research interests, you select one of two areas of specialization: molecular, cellular, and translational neuroscience (MCT); or systems, cognition, and computational neuroscience (SCC).